balzack/databag/app/sdk/README.md

-!!! still a work in progress !!!
+d!!! still a work in progress !!!

 DatabagClientSDK provides a typescript interface for communication over the decentralized databag network.
 The SDK has minimal dependencies and contains reference applications for react-js, react-native, and node.